Hana to Yume: History

-Hana to Yume began its publication as a monthly magazine in May 1974, with Kazuko Koyeno's illustration as the cover, with the price of 200 yen.
-However, in January 1975, its publication was changed from a monthly to a semi-monthly published magazine.
-The recent price has been 370 yen.

-In 1976, two years after Hana to Yume was first published, LaLa (previously known as Hana to Yume LaLa) was created as a sister magazine to Hana to Yume.
-It later became its own independent magazine with a sister magazine of its own, LaLa DX.

 In 2009, the magazine celebrated its 35th anniversary and collaborated with Yahoo!
 Japan Comic, which digitally distributes the magazine's serialized manga.
 Glass Mask by Suzue Miuchi and Hanazakari no Kimitachi e by Hisaya Nakajō are among the 235 titles available to be read online.
 To commemorate the magazine's anniversary, there was an internet radio broadcast streaming at Yahoo!
 Japan for an hour and a half.
 Suzue Miuchi was the guest in the second episode of the radio show, broadcast on May 4, 2009.

-In 2020, it was announced that various issues will be delayed or combined due to the COVID-19 pandemic.
+In 2020, it was announced that various issues would be delayed or combined due to the COVID-19 pandemic.